andela/rails-api-practice/README.md

 #### Instructions

-If you're starting from here, clone this repo down.

-Remember, the order of branches I recommend doing this tutorial is:
+The branches order of this tutorial:

 1. setting-up-rails-api
-2. unit-testing-models-and-bottles
+2. unit-testing-models-and-bottles.
 3. creating-api
+4. testing-api
+5. serialize-dat-suya

+If you are unfamiliar with Rails, start at the beginning.
+If you are somewhat familiar with Rails, switch to that branch on Github, clone it, and start there.

-**But if you start at this branch to learn how to create an api, first clone this branch.**
+**If you start at this branch to learn how to create an api, first clone this branch.**

 #### Let's begin.